jundalisay/spblist/content/en/research/countries/pakistan/crisis/intro.md

 INTRODUCTION

-In the summer of 2010 it was the fury of the Indus river that unleashed itself on the country with devastating consequences.
-Engorged by heavy monsoon rain, the river system over-flooded and deluged large swathes of Pakistan-as much as a fifth of its land area-causing large-scale destruction and displacement.
+In the summer of 2010, the Indus river flooded 1/5 of Pakistan with devastating consequences affecting 20 million people.

-20 million people were affected by this calamity.
-And this at a time when Pakistan was struggling to cope with economic and security crises and reeling from the blowback of nine years of war in neighbouring Afghanistan that started with the US led military intervention in 2001.
+This was a time when Pakistan was struggling with economic and security crises and 9 years of war in Afghanistan that started with the US military intervention in 2001.

-The floods exposed a paradox that lies at the heart of Pakistan's predicament today: that of a weak state and a strong society.
-As the government machinery foundered in responding to the situation, civil society, the business community, ordinary citizens and even the media, organised efforts to help the flood victims.
+The floods exposed a paradox at the heart of Pakistan's predicament today: a weak state with a strong society.

+The government machinery foundered in responding to the situation, civil society, the business community, ordinary citizens and even the media, organised efforts to help the flood victims.

-The anaemic official response-notwithstanding the Army's effective rescue and relief efforts­ contrasted sharply with the heroic actions taken by private charities and local communities.
+The anaemic official response-notwithstanding the Army's effective rescue and relief efforts contrasted sharply with the heroic actions taken by private charities and local communities.

 What also mitigated the tragedy was the capacity for endurance of the afflicted, who set about rebuilding their homes and lives almost as soon as the waters receded and with remarkable dignity and an unfazed resolve to overcome the challenge.

 Resilience has been part of Pakistan's story from the country's inception, obscured by the single-issue lens through which outsiders have lately viewed the nation.

 The prism of terror and extremism has deflected attention away from the strength and stability of its underlying social structures which have enabled the country to weather national and 10regional storms and rebound from disasters-natural and manmade.

 Many foreign observers thought when the floods struck that this was one crisis too many which would finally tip Pakistan over the edge.
 But the country defied this doomsday prognosis as it had earlier ones.

 While Pakistan has had to navigate multiple challenges, it has always been more than an entity that lurches from crisis to crisis.

 Its promising potential lies in a number of attributes: an able pool of professionals and technically trained people, a hardworking labour force, a growing middle class, an enterprising business community, an energetic free media, and a lively arts, literature and music scene.

 Pakistan's cultural plurality and open society are sinews of its strength.
-It has a significant industrial base, an elaborate infrastructure of roads and communication links, a modern banking system, a large domestic market and a thriving informal economy- factors that have averted a national breakdown even when in the throes of severe financial crisis.
+It has a significant industrial base, an elaborate infrastructure of roads and communication links, a modern banking system, a large domestic market and a thriving informal economy-factors that have averted a national breakdown even when in the throes of severe financial crisis.
 Its economic problems are rooted in poor state management, not Pakistan's economic fundamentals, which remain robust.

-It has man­ aged-in spurts-to achieve high rates of economic growth, not nearly enough to keep pace with an exploding population, but sufficient to invest the country with several features of a modern nation.
+It has man aged-in spurts-to achieve high rates of economic growth, not nearly enough to keep pace with an exploding population, but sufficient to invest the country with several features of a modern nation.

 Successive governments however have been unable to deploy these ingredients for success to unlock Pakistan's potential.
 Instead poor governance, rule without law and short-sighted leadership have mired the country in layers of crises that have gravely retarded Pakistan's progress and development.

 It does not have to be this way.
 The country may yet escape its difficult first sixty-three years, resolve its problems and re-imagine its